 - Fantastic radiation is shielded by fantastic means.

 - In The Physics of Superheroes, James Kakalios explains how a helmet made of lead really could block attempts at mind reading, provided it's done by trying to pick up electric pulses in the brain.

 - In past ages of comic books, Kryptonite radiation was stopped by lead, and only lead, even though while lead provides great radiation shielding in real life, it's by far not unique in this property.

-- In X2: X-Men United, Magneto's helmet protects him from both the guy mind-controlling Xavier and the latter's psychic powers.
+- In the X-Men films, Magneto's helmet protects him from various mutants' psychic powers.

 - In The Salvation War, demonic mind control and illusion powers can be blocked by foil, the story gets much mileage out of this, including the line "There will always be eccentrics who deny that the tin foil hat is absolutely essential to prevent baldricks taking over your mind." said by a government official.

 - Aluminium foil is far from the only method of achieving this effect, however; it's just the most lightweight and convenient material available for the task on short notice.